-- Determining criteria for significant increase in credit risk; - Choosing appropriate models and assumptions for the measurement of ECL; - Establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated ECL; and - Establishing groups of similar financial assets for the purposes of measuring ECL.
+- Determining criteria for significant increase in credit risk; - Choosing appropriate models and assumptions for the measurement of ECL; - Estimating collateral information and recoveries for LGD calculations: and - Establishing the weightings and probabilities of macroeconomic conditions for forward-looking calculations.

 Detailed information about the judgements and estimates made by the Company in the above areas are set out in Note 23.a.(i)(c).